LTUC/amman-dotnet-401d2/Labs/Day11/README.md

 - submit a link to your PR in canvas

 ## Directions
-This is the first of a 4 part applicaiton build out.
 You will be creating a web appliction for a student enrollment center.

-Using everything you've learned so far and query strings and controllers build out at least 2 controllers with each controller containing at least 3 actions.
+1. Using everything you've learned so far about controllers, MVC, and Core - build out:
+   1. Start out with a new Empty web application
+      1. Add appropriate NuGet packages
+      1. Add proper Middleware and Services
+      1. Set up the routing template <br />
+      1. Set up Controller folder structure

+**Create** <br />
+*Note: Do NOT add a Controller class when adding controllers, only add a "Class"*
+   1. Home Controller
+   1. Students Controller
+   1. Error Page Controller.
+2. Home and Student Controller should have at least 2 actions each.
+3. Error controller can only have 1 (at least)
+4. Add Custon/Attribute routing to the Error page and one of the Student Actions.

+### Contents of the Application
+- The application needs to have a page to register students
+- another page to view all students who have registered so far.
+- One of the Student Actions should take in 2 parameters --> Output manipulated data to the browser (i.e. Name & Age, Name & Class Level, etc...  )
-The application needs to have a page to register students, and another page to view all students who have registered so far.
-Use attribute routing to clean up the URLS, and have at least one custom URL in each controller.
-Be sure to have a default controller set in the configuration.
+- Be sure to have a default controller set in the configuration.

+*For now, just output text to the browser, we will build onto views on day 12*

 **Note**: We are only practing using controllers in this lab assignment. there is no need to create views or models just yet.

 ## ReadMe
 - Your readme should include the following information: